February, 2025.

 You just say to whomever you're with "Would you please excuse me for just one minute while I sit down here, close my eyes and use a small mental trick I know that allows me to reset and refresh myself?
 I’m hopefully going to quickly restore my natural sense of etheric balance and positive energy flow, so thank you very much for your patience!
 I'll be right back with you in a quick snap".
 You then sit down, count to 6 (or 8) as described, and presto, you're back feeling refreshed and like new.

 OK, enough for now about books, reading, thinking, cognition, etheric energy and the meaning of life.
-If you've gotten this far you hopefully now realize you have no one to blame but yourself, which is actually a great place to begin again from.
+If you've gotten this far you hopefully now realize you have no one to blame but yourself, which is actually a great place to begin again from- Self awareness and a desire to understand the incomprehensible.

 Peace, namaste and with my kind regards,